Tornadoes of 2018: June 6–8 (United States)

-During the evening hours of June 6, a low-precipitation supercell thunderstorm produced a photogenic and long-lived EF3 tornado near Laramie, Wyoming.
+During the evening hours of June 6, a low-precipitation supercell thunderstorm produced a long-lived EF3 tornado near Laramie, Wyoming.
 The tornado remained over mostly open terrain, and was photographed and caught on video by many locals and storm chasers.
 Many wooden power poles were snapped, large metal power poles were bent to the ground along the path, and the ground was heavily scoured.
 The same supercell thunderstorm also produced an EF2 satellite tornado that caused significant damage to a house.
 A weak EF0 tornado was confirmed in Nebraska later that night.
 Multiple other weak tornadoes touched down across the northern Great Plains on June 7 and 8 as well.
 Eleven tornadoes were confirmed, none of which caused any injuries or fatalities.